-During our obsessive compulsive disorder therapy we look at your thought patterns, beliefs and the consequences for example, if your OCD is triggered with a belief that you might be burgled.
+During our OCD Counselling, we look at your thought patterns, beliefs and the consequences for example if your OCD is triggered with a belief that you might be burgled.

 You will have a thought; ‘I didn’t lock the door which means I’m going to be burgled’, the belief here is that this thought is true and the consequence is that you end up returning to check to see if you locked your door.
 Then the thought reappears when you leave, meaning you have to repeat the above a number of times.